nomitalama/EEP520-FINAL-PROJECT/README.md

 This program genarates a random maze everytime it is ran.
 Then Binky (the robot), will solve the maze by folowing the right walls.
 It may not seem like the most clever method, but it's a fool-proof way to get through.

 # Installation:
-Simply pull from the repo (https://github.com/nomitalama/EEP520-FINAL-PROJECT) which will contain folder for "hw_8b" and it should have all the files needed.
+Simply pull from the repo (https://github.com/nomitalama/EEP520-FINAL-PROJECT) which will contain folder for "my_project" and it should have all the files needed.

 Run docker using the following command: *docker run -p80:80 -p8765:8765 -v /C/Users/admin/Desktop/final_assignment/520-Assignments/hw_8b:/source -it klavins/enviro:alpha bash*